OrandiBrian/airbnb-clone-project/README.md

 - **Accessibility:** Make the interface usable for people with disabilities.
 - **Trust & Security:** Build user confidence with secure, transparent interactions.

+## Importance of Identifying Design Properties in a Mockup Design

+Identifying design properties such as color styles and typography in a mockup is essential for ensuring visual consistency, brand alignment, and a cohesive user experience.
+These properties serve as the foundation for the application's look and feel, guiding developers and designers in implementing the interface accurately.
+Clear documentation of design properties helps maintain uniformity across all pages and components, reduces ambiguity during development, and streamlines collaboration between team members.
+Ultimately, it ensures that the final product matches the intended vision and delivers a professional, user-friendly experience.

+## Color Styles
+- **Primary:** `#FF5A5F`
+- **Secondary:** `#008489`
+- **Background:** `#FFFFFF`
+- **Text:** `#222222`
+- **Secondary Text:** `#717171`

+## Typography
+- **Font Family:** Circular
+- **Font Weights:**
+  - Book (400)
+  - Medium (500)
+  - Bold (700)
+- **Font Sizes:**
+  - Primary Text: 16px
+  - Headings: 24px–32px
+  - Secondary Text: 14px

 ## Key Features to Implement

 - **Property Listings:** Display available properties with images, prices, and brief details.